convox/console-app/README.md

 ### (OPTIONAL) LDAP Authentication

-You can provide credentials for a secure (TLS) ldap endpoint to use for authentication.
+You can provide credentials for a secure (TLS) LDAP endpoint to use for authentication.

     $ convox env set -a console AUTHENTICATION=ldap
     $ convox env set -a console LDAP_ADDR=auth.example.org:636 LDAP_BASE=dc=example,dc=org